DeepMind

 3.2.1.1 Justification that elicitation methods used during the evaluations are comprehensive enough to match the elicitation efforts of potential threat actors (30%) 50%

 Whilst they express commitment to developing intensive elicitation methods, they do not provide justification that their evaluations are comprehensive enough.
 Further, “we seek to equip the model” only signals an intent, rather than a commitment.
-Nonetheless, they do detail a commitment to research “a growing number of possible post-training enhancements”, which encompasses elicitation methods.
-More detail could be added on which elicitation methods they anticipate would be used by different threat actors, under realistic settings.
+Nonetheless, they do acknowledge that evaluations require “conservatism” in case of extra elicitation effort.
+More detail could be added on which elicitation methods they anticipate would be used by different threat actors, under realistic settings, and their exact elicitation setup.

 Quotes: